Lingerie School, Year 2: Jellyfish Lingerie!

 Design ideas and scribbles

 I began to have a go at sketching my own designs.
 Unfortunately, drawing is not my strong point – my design ideas are nearly all scribbles that probably don’t make sense to anyone but me!
 Nevertheless I had a very strong vision of what I wanted for my final designs.
-I wanted immaculate attention to detail and perfect finishing – minute and perfectly sewn pin stitches on each seam, purely elegant garments.
+I wanted immaculate attention to detail and perfect finishing – tiny and perfectly sewn pin stitches on each seam, and purely elegant garments.
 I also began experimenting with creating partial bras and cups to get a clearer vision of my designs.

-Final fabrics – silk satin, silk habotai, silk chiffon and stretch mesh.
+Final fabrics – silk satin, silk habotai, silk chiffon, and stretch mesh.

 Illustration of my final designs

 Everything came together in my head when I finally went fabric shopping.
-I found the perfect silk chiffon – ombre reds, purples and blues that exactly echoed my sketchbook starting points.
+I found the perfect silk chiffon – ombre reds, purples, and blues that exactly echoed my sketchbook starting points.
 I knew exactly what I wanted my garments to be.